 Bullard has called for the FOMC, the Fed’s monetary policymaking body, to adopt state-contingent policy, which is policy that is adjusted based on the state of the economy, and to give greater consideration to headline inflation than core inflation when making monetary policy decisions.
 He discussed the reasons to de-emphasize core inflation in his paper “Measuring Inflation: The Core Is Rotten,” published in 2011 in the Federal Reserve Bank of St. Louis’ Review.
 In the wake of the financial crisis, he supported quantitative easing and warned about the possibility of the United States’ falling into a Japanese-style deflationary trap.
 The latter was the subject of his paper “Seven Faces of ‘The Peril’,” published in 2010 in the Review.
 Bullard has also argued that the U.S. output gap may not be as large as many estimates suggest—as they are based on the notion that output was at potential, rather than above, during the housing-bubble period—which has implications for monetary policy.

 Beyond the Fed, Bullard is an honorary professor of economics at Washington University in St. Louis, where he also sits on the advisory council of the economics department and the advisory boards of the Center for Dynamic Economics and the Wells Fargo Advisors Center for Finance and Accounting Research.
 He is the chairman of the U.S.A.
-United Way Board of Trustees and a member of the Worldwide United Way Board of Trustees, the University of Missouri-St. Louis Chancellor’s Council and the Greater St. Louis Financial Forum.
+United Way Board of Trustees and a member of the Worldwide United Way Board of Trustees, the University of Missouri-St. Louis Chancellor’s Council, the St. Cloud State University School of Public Affairs Advisory Council and the Greater St. Louis Financial Forum.
 Bullard also serves on the board of the St. Louis Regional Chamber and on the senior committee of the Central Bank Research Association.

 A native of Forest Lake, Minn., Bullard received his doctorate in economics from Indiana University in Bloomington.
 He holds Bachelor of Science degrees in economics and in quantitative methods and information systems from St. Cloud State University in St. Cloud, Minn.